ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 The **reward** function is -0.1 for each frame, +1000 / N for each tile visited (N = total tiles on track).
 This reward function encourages quick driving forward on the track.

-Of particular interest is a hyperparameter controlling the episode length (known more formally as the horizon).
-This is set to 1,000 throughout the paper codebase.
-Changing this can have interesting effects on agent performance.
-(Horizion)
+The **horizon** (aka episode length) is set to 1,000 throughout the paper codebase.
+Changing this can have interesting effects on agent performance, and I wonder how significant this hyperparameter is on final agent performance.

 ## Working with `car-racing-v0`

-Of particular importance is using `env.viewer.window.dispatch_events()`  in the `reset()` and `step()` methods ([see the GitHub issue here](https://github.com/openai/gym/issues/976)).
+Of particular importance is using `env.viewer.window.dispatch_events()` in the `reset()` and `step()` methods of the environment ([see the GitHub issue here](https://github.com/openai/gym/issues/976)).
 If you don't use it you will get corrupt environment observations!

 <center>
 	<img src="/assets/world-models/corrupt.jpeg">